chisophugis/lbd/source/install.rst

 After that, move the clang source code to src/tools/clang, and move the compiler-rt source to src/project/compiler-rt as shown in :ref:`install_f1`.

-.. todo:: Should we just write out commands in a terminal for people to execute?

 .. _install_f1:
 .. figure:: ../Fig/install/1.png
 	:align: center